 Remove the chicken from the skillet and arrange on a sheet pan.

-Add carrot chips and potatoes or other vegetables on the sheet pan with the chicken and drizzle any remaining marinade over the top.
+Add carrot slices and potatoes or other vegetables if you like, on the sheet pan with the chicken and drizzle any remaining marinade over the top.

 Bake at 400ºF for one hour or until vegetables are tender and the chicken is cooked through and at a safe temperature.